sergio-garcia-castro/cold-spray-macroscopic-simulator/README.md

 This will install all the necessary packages.

 ## Usage
+The code was developed in Python using the following main libraries:
+\begin{itemize}
+    \item \textbf{PyTorch}: for tensor computation of mathematical operations and optimization.
+    \item \textbf{PyTorch3D}: for manipulating and modifying 3D meshes from simulations.
+    \item \textbf{Pyvista}: for 3D visualization of meshes.
+\end{itemize}

+The file `cold_spray.py` contains all the classes and methods used for the simulation.
+The details and explanation can be found in the documentation inside the file.
 The file `main.py` contains a first demonstration on the simulation and optimization of the Cold Spray simulation.
-In this we will
+This file loads some of the meshes found in the meshes folder and permors and optimization process in order